-- Phase I: Introduction learn about the legislative process - Phase II: Research explore topics and formulate ideas for writing a bill - Phase III: Writing write original legislation - Phase IV: Committee & Amendment review bills from around the country in classroom committees and debate amendments - Phase V: House Floor vote individually and view results on the YLI website
+- Phase I: Introduction learn about the legislative process - Phase II: Research explore topics and formulate ideas for writing a bill - Phase III: Writing write original legislation - Phase IV: Committee- review bills from around the country in classroom committees.
+Vote to Approve, Reject, or Return to Author for Amendment. - Phase V: Amendment Your students debate their bills' amendments proposals and respond to the amended bills that they voted on in Committee. - Phase VI: House Floor vote individually and view results on the YLI website